PhasecoreX/docker-wordpress/README.md

 # docker-wordpress
-The Wordpress Docker image I use for my blog
+Modified Wordpress Docker image I use for my blog

 It's the same as wordpress:latest, but with a few modifications: